London: The most beautiful and exclusive gardens in the British capital!

 Some London hotels have access to communal gardens, despite the name, which can usually only be used by those with keys.
 This is it Belmont Katogan, Chelsea, Cotagon Place Garden has access to lawns and tennis courts.
 Originally established in 1886, the gardens include mulberry trees, black bamboo, maples, magnolias and palm trees.
 The hotel offers its guests blankets, deck chairs and board games to make the most of this incredible space.

 Hotel The Goring Goes further with its own private garden.
-A stone’s throw from Buckingham Palace, this wall garden, located with flowers, is reserved for hotel guests and bar and restaurant guests.
+A stone throw from Buckingham Palace, this wall garden set with flowers is reserved for hotel guests and bar and restaurant guests.
 At tea time, this small private garden will become a cozy joint in the center of London.

 Article translated from Forbes US – Author: Sarah Turner